Carlavn84/weather-teller/README.md

 Users get weather information by putting the name of city they want to check.

-The website is built with React and API from api/openweathermap.org. by
+The website is built with React and API from api/openweathermap.org